uswong/homebridge-bondbridge/README.md

 (A) Homebridge users with access to the Homebridge web UI can follow the steps below to run the script:

-1. Go to the 'Plugins' tab in Homebridge UI and locate your newly installed `homebridge-cmd4-bondbridge`.
-Click `SETTINGS` and it should launch the **'Homebridge Cmd4 BondBridge'** setting dialogue page.
+1. Go to the 'Plugins' tab in Homebridge UI and locate your newly installed `homebridge-bondbridge`.
+Click `SETTINGS` and it should launch the **'Homebridge BondBridge'** setting dialogue page.
 2. Scroll down to the **'Bond Bridge Device Settings'** area and fill out the `IP Address` and `Local Token` of your Bond Bridge device (if you have more than one Bond Bridge devices, you can click `Add new device` to setup the others), and then click `SAVE`.
 It will close the UI and you will need to open it once more as per Step 1.
 3. Tick/untick the `"Setup"` and `"Timer"`checkboxes depending what you would like to have in Homekit, then press the `CONFIG CREATOR` button to create your Bond Bridge configuration file.
-This Bond Bridge configuration file created is stored under `homebridge-cmd4` plugin.
-You can have a look at this config by clicking `SETTING` of `homebridge-cmd4` plugin.
+This Bond Bridge configuration file created is stored under `homebridge-myplace` plugin.
+You can have a look at this config by clicking `SETTING` of `homebridge-myplace` plugin.
 4. You may click `CHECK CONFIGURATION`to check the config created satisfies all requirements.
 On a success it will say `Passed`; if something is incorrect, an error message will pop up telling you what it is that you have missed and need to fix.

      ![image](https://user-images.githubusercontent.com/96530237/227156412-c6ef8bb6-8cde-495b-9c1b-5b2e3b9c1603.png)